 Step 1: Check State Notice Requirements

-The following chart details the month-to-month rental agreement and fixed-end lease termination notice requirements by state:
+These are the month-to-month rental agreement and fixed-term lease termination notice requirements by state:

 Alabama | 30 days | No state requirement | No state requirement |